 There are so many ways to celebrate Martin Luther King Jr. Day in the DC area.
 Photo courtesy of the Arlington National Cemetery Tour

 4. Honor Martin Luther King Jr.

-What better time to visit the Martin Luther King Jr. Memorial than on MLK Day itself on January 17, 2022?
+What better time to visit the Martin Luther King Jr. Memorial than on MLK Day itself on January 16, 2022?
 The memorial to the civil rights icon is near the National Mall.
-Families can also participate in the MLK Day of Service by helping to clean up the Mount Vernon Trail.
+Families can also join the MLK Holiday DC Peace Walk & Parade or participate in the MLK Day of Service by helping to clean up the Mount Vernon Trail or Montgomery County parks.

 Winter can be a gorgeous time to visit the 446-acre U.S. National Arboretum.
 Many shrubs have berries or blossoms that visitors won't see in other seasons, and evergreen trees such as pine, cedar, spruce, and hemlock trees abound.
 Be sure to stop by the on-site Washington Youth Garden.
 Admission is free.

 Whatever the weather, a visit to Mount Vernon is always worthwhile.
 What better time than on Presidents Day or on George Washington's birthday, when admission is free?
 Get tickets for a mansion tour so your family can warm up indoors for a bit.

 RELATED: The Best Ski Resorts in the US for Family Vacations